 Read more: What Is St William The Patron Saint Of?

 Procopius mentions in “De Aedificilis Libri” that the name change was made because it is the birthplace of Saint Helena.
 As for the year of his birth, it seems that it would have been 248/9, calculated according to the account of Eusebius (Vita Constantini, 3.46), who states the year of his death as 328/9 and that he would have lived 80 years.

 Flavia Julia Helena was the mother of the famous emperor Constantine.
 Saint Helena was of lower social background.
-Ambrose calls her stabularia, and Eutropius mentions that she was born ex obscuriore Matrimonio.
-Philostorgius (Historia Ecclesiastica, 2.16) calls her “a common woman”.
-Constantius I Chlorus and Helena are thought to have met in Drepanum around 270, but there are no reliable sources to support this.
+Ambrose calls her stabularia.., and Eutropius mentions that she was born ex obscuriore Matrimonio.
+Philostorgius (Historia Ecclesiastica, 2.16) calls her “a common woman.”
+Constantius I Chlorus and Helena are thought to have met in Drepanum around 270, but no reliable sources support this.

-But the historical chronicles do not entirely agree.
-Byzantinist Cyril Mango has argued that Helenopolis was restored to strengthen the communication network around its new capital of Constantinople, and it was known that this city was built in honour of Helena, but not necessarily her birthplace.
+But the historical chronicles only partially agree.
+Byzantinist Cyril Mango has argued that Helenopolis was restored to strengthen the communication network around its new capital of Constantinople.
+It was known that this city was built in honor of Helena, but not necessarily her birthplace.
 There is another Helionopolis in Palestine; its exact location is unknown, but the name probably also comes from the historical influence of Constantine’s mother.